Our memoranda of understanding

 - concerns about an organisation’s clinical, quality and educational governance

-- concerns that relate to a particular doctor’s fitness to practise
+- concerns that relate to a particular doctor, PA or AA’s fitness to practise

-- the training environment for medical students and doctors.
+- the training environment for medical students, doctors, PAs and AAs.

 Healthcare Inspectorate Wales (HIW) is the regulator of healthcare in Wales.
 Our working relationship supports the maintenance of a regulatory system for healthcare in Wales.
 It also promotes patient safety and high quality healthcare.